 Let’s dive into the two main areas where you can trim the fat: food costs, and overhead.

-7. Monitor your menu
+7. Monitor and audit your menu

 Make sure you’re pricing your menu to maximize gains.
 You should evaluate your direct costs, indirect costs, and volatile costs (We break down how here).

 8. Save with new smart restaurant technology

 These days, even your machines can save you money.
 New restaurant technologies can make a big difference as you work towards bigger margins.